EBIBioSamples/read_docs/docs/submit/interactively.rst

-How to register samples interactively
+How to register Samples interactively
 =====================================

-How to register samples interactively
+How to register Samples interactively